What is osteopathy?

 And Why Should You Care?

-It’s pure relief that’s what it is.
+Osteopathy.
+It’s a pure relief that’s what it is.
 Relief from stiffness in your muscles and joints, spinal disk injuries, joint stress, tension headaches and migraines and a whole bunch of other things too – better joint motion, it’ll even help you in pregnancy adapting to hormonal changes.

 And that’s exactly why you should care.